mezantrop/tSQLike/README.md

 ## Description

-SQLike is a Python3 module that is written with a hope to make tabular data process easier using SQL-like primitives.
+tSQLike is a Python3 module that is written with a hope to make tabular data process easier using SQL-like primitives.

 ## Usage